The illustration was adapted from the original, but all the details and shadowing on the figure were copied. (August 17, 2022)

 We step into the 16th century at Prelo Prints for the first time!

-This might be the whitest block of linden wood ever, and despite its whiteness (which contributes nothing to the end result), it's far from being the right wood choice for this kind of detail.
+This might be the whitest block of linden wood ever, and despite its whiteness (which makes no difference for the end result), it's far from being the right wood choice for this kind of detail.
 However, this was intentional to see how much it could achieve with this specific block.

 I estimate that 80% of the cut work has been done with the knife, and not so much with the gouges, of which I mainly used the small v 12 and u 11 from Pfeil for the figure, and bigger gouges for cleaning the surrounding area.